 Blanks & Finishes

-Our blanks are either die cut or laser cut – all blanks are sold as unfinished (not out of the packet ready to go) and will require polishing/sanding or buffing – each listing will specify if the blanks come tumbled.
+Our blanks are either die cut or laser cut – all blanks are sold as unfinished (not out of the packet ready to go) and will require additional polishing/sanding or buffing – each listing will specify if the blanks come tumbled.
 Some laser cut blanks have already had some sanding work done before tumbling but this again can be polished out.

 There is an option to pay for tumbling as a new stamper – my tumbling consists of 1 hour in a tumbling barrel to remove light burrs and production muck, this does not mean out of the packet perfect and as previously stated, sold as unfinished.
 Please make sure you blanks are finished and ready to sell on to the public.